tombisho/takeaways/README.md

 3. Provides a naive classifier as a comparison to the deep learning model (naive_classifier.ipynb)
 4. Allows validation performance, generate summaries of this performance and test individual names (validation_code.ipynb)
 5. Code for running as a batch on a High Performance Computing Cluster (batch_run.py and slurm_submit.takeaway )
-6. Convert UK Food Standards Agency into a format that can be fed into the model for classification (PHE method.ipynb)
+6. Convert UK Food Standards Agency (FSA) into a format that can be fed into the model for classification (PHE method.ipynb)

 We also provide our results from item 6 above, which gives an estimate of the make up of cuisine types from the UK takeaway market.